Treaty of Berlin (1878): Terms

 The Treaty of Berlin accorded special legal status to some religious groups and also would serve as a model for the Minority Treaties, which would be established within the framework of the League of Nations.
 It stipulated that Romania recognize non-Christians (Jews and Muslims) as full citizens.
 It also vaguely called for a border rectification between Greece and the Ottoman Empire, which occurred after protracted negotiations in 1881, with the transfer of Thessaly to Greece.

 In the "Salisbury Circular" of 1 April, the Marquess of Salisbury, appointed foreign secretary the next day, made clear his own and his government's objections to the Treaty of San Stefano and its favourable position of Russia.
 Historian A. J. P. Taylor wrote, "If the congress was a defeat for Russia, it was not a complete success for Austria-Hungary or even for Great Britain...
 The Macedonian question haunted European diplomacy for a generation and then caused the Balkan war of 1912.
 Bosnia first provoked the crisis of 1908 and then exploded the World war in 1914, a war which brought down the Habsburg monarchy.
 If the treaty of San Stefano had been maintained, both the Ottoman Empire and Austria-Hungary might have survived to the present day.
 The British, except for Beaconsfield in his wilder moments, had expected less and were, therefore, less disappointed.
-Salisbury wrote at the end of 1878: 'We shall set up a rickety sort of Turkish rule again south of the Balkans.
+Salisbury wrote at the end of 1878: 'We shall set up a rickety sort of Turkish rule again in the south of the Balkans.
 But it is a mere respite.
 There is no vitality left in them.

 The Kosovo Vilayet remained part of the Ottoman Empire.
 Austria-Hungary was allowed to station military garrisons in the Ottoman Vilayet of Bosnia and the Sanjak of Novi Pazar.
 The Vilayet of Bosnia was placed under Austro-Hungarian occupation although it formally remained part of the Ottoman Empire.
 Austria–Hungary annexed Bosnia in 1908, sparking the Bosnian crisis, a major European crisis that reinforced pre-World War I alliances.
 The Austro-Hungarian garrisons in the Sanjak of Novi Pazar were withdrawn in 1908, after the annexation of the Vilayet of Bosnia, to reach a compromise with the Ottoman Empire, which was struggling with internal strife because of the Young Turk Revolution (1908).
 The chaotic situation in the Ottoman Empire also allowed Bulgaria to formally declare its independence on 5 October 1908.